Gael Sandoval

-Walter Gael Sandoval Contreras (born 5 November 1995) is a Mexican professional footballer who plays as a winger for Canadian Premier League side Vancouver FC.
+Walter Gael Sandoval Contreras (born 5 November 1995) is a Mexican professional footballer who plays for Primera División club Alianza.

 Club career

 Youth career

 Sandoval played for many academies in the state of his native Jalisco, starting with Club Oro in 2010 and then settled with Estudiantes Tecos, until they were dissolved in 2012.
 Santos Laguna signed him to play for their under 17s shortly after.
 He went on trial with Roma in 2013, but was not signed.

 Santos Laguna

 In 2012, Sandoval moved to Santos Laguna.
 He made his Liga MX debut on July 17, 2016, against Tigres UANL coming in as substitute.

 Loan at Juárez

-Sandoval played on loan with Juárez in the Ascenso MX to gain professional playing experience.
+In the summer of 2015, Sandoval joined Juárez on a one-year loan in the Ascenso MX, to gain professional playing experience.
+In his first season, he won the Liga Ascenso Apertura 2015.

 Guadalajara

 It was confirmed on November 18, 2017, that Sandoval will play for Guadalajara.

-Mazatlán FC
+Loans

+On 9 January 2020, Sandoval returned to Juárez, joining the club on a six-months loan.

+On 10 July 2020, Sandoval returned to Santos Laguna on loan, for the Apertura 2020.

 In December 2020, Sandoval was loaned out to Mazatlán FC, wearing the squad number 1, a number typically used by goalkeepers.